 “It would really help out with my tuition!” the man continued.
 “I only get a quarter of what the boss makes running this bar, you know?!
 Just three more pieces will do!”

 Hunter sighed.
 Well, he was curious.
 He dug three more pieces out of his pocket and put it on the counter.
 “All right.
 If it would truly help you.”

 “Thanks a lot!”
-The man took a deck of cards out of his back pocket and shuffled them, then pulled out three and laid them side by side on the counter, his grin turning into a frown.
+The man took a regular deck of playing cards out of his back pocket and shuffled them, then pulled out three — a Heart, Spade, and a Joker and laid them side by side on the counter, his grin turning into a frown.
 “Gee man, sorry.
 Looks like your love life is about to go down the drain!”

 Hunter’s face paled under his hood.
 “Really?
 Well, that is just too bad.”
 He wanted to say, you know what?
 It already has!, but he refrained from doing so.